 How to Become a Digital Nomad: 9 Things to Consider

-Digital nomads are people who embrace a location-independent, technology-enabled lifestyle.
-Digital nomads travel to different cities and even different countries to work remotely and explore new surroundings.
-Some people travel for years while others go for just a few weeks or months at a time.
+Digital nomads embrace a location-independent, technology-enabled lifestyle.
+They travel to different cities and even different countries to work remotely and explore new surroundings.
+Some travel for years, while others go for just a few weeks or months at a time.

-Millions of Americans describe themselves as digital nomads today.
-This group of workers tend to be very satisfied with their work and lifestyle.
+Millions of Americans today describe themselves as digital nomads.
+This group of workers tends to be very satisfied with their work and lifestyle.
 And why wouldn’t they be?
-After all, there are lots of perks.
+There are lots of perks.
 Digital nomads get to visit exotic places, escape intense weather seasons (like harsh winters or rainy summers), learn and practice new languages, meet new people, and create enviable Instagram feeds.

-Are you feeling inspired to give it a try?
-There are a lot of online tools cropping up these days that can help.
-These tips, below, will help you think through the logistics and avoid making rookie mistakes.
+Are you inspired to give it a try?
+Many online tools are popping up these days that can help.
+These tips will help you think through the logistics and avoid making rookie mistakes.

 Plan where you’re going to work